Yamatoya Besso

 • Indulge yourself in a famous natural hot spring of famous Dogo Onsen.
 Shared bath has both open-air bath and indoor bath.

-• In a lounge beside a large bath room, there is a beer server for you to enjoy icy-cold draft beer after hot spring.
+• Beer server to enjoy icy-cold draft beer after hot spring.

 Others